 Future Outlook At Dream, we have always been committed to Building Better Communities by supporting local initiatives that strengthen the social fabric of the communities where we work and live.
 We believe in building and designing exceptional places to inspire and bring the community together.
 Issue Our Net-Zero Roadmap Dream Impact Trust has announced the goal of being net-zero carbon by 2035 - fifteen years ahead of the Paris Agreement mandate.
 Arapahoe Basin is a great example (outlined on the next page) of an innovative approach to achieving net-zero and we will be taking a similar approach with each of our properties.
 Over the next year we will issue a report detailing how we will achieve our net-zero goal.
 This strategy will include a detailed plan and milestones for eliminating our Scope 1, Scope 2 and Scope 3 emissions.
 Social Procurement Strategy Later this year, Dream will be releasing our commitment to creating employment opportunities for equity-seeking groups through our supply chain with an intention to create positive social impacts - a process often referred to as social procurement.
 This program will be called The Dream Difference and will establish a clear, intentional and equity-focused strategy for social procurement to leverage and influence our entire supply chain.
 As a start, Dream is formulating a request to suppliers and contractors to highlight their company diversity programs with each submission.
 Impact Leases As a landlord, it is extremely important to ensure our goals align with those of our tenants.
 Our team is in the process of creating an Impact Lease to formalize a joint commitment by Dream and our tenants to achieving our shared social and environmental goals.
 We look forward to entering into our first Impact Lease in 2021.
 "Impact investing is an ongoing commitment, driving us to improve and challenge ourselves to continually achieve better outcomes."

-Pino Di Mascio Head, Impact Strategy & Delivery
+Head, Impact Strategy & Delivery

-In 2018, the ski resort outlined seven sustainability goals, affecting every area of the business.
-These goals are:

-- Become carbon neutral by 2025;

-- 100% renewable electricity;

-- 75% waste diversion;

-- Increase carpool and public transport participation;

-- Ecosystem stewardship and wildlife

-- No net increase in water use; and

-- Centralized purchasing.
+Pino Di Mascio

 Case Study

+Arapahoe Basin Ski Area

+(APPR)

+Arapahoe Basin Ski Area is a unique property in Dream's portfolio with an important environmental emphasis due its natural setting and long-standing commitment to conservation.
+The ski resort, located in Colorado, features 147 ski runs across 1,400+ acres of natural terrain.
+Arapahoe Basin's goal is to be carbon neutral by 2025.

-The Broadview Hotel
+Case Study The Broadview Hotel

 The Broadview Hotel is an example of our social procurement strategy in action.
 The hotel collaborates with the community to support local artists, social entrepreneurs and independent businesses through the sourcing of various hotel products and services, such as skincare, mini-bar items, vinyl records, coffee and chocolate.
 This year, we will be expanding to include a specific focus on BIPOC and women-owned businesses.